RainbowGravity/course/6. Sixth homework/README.md

 ## About
 There are two docker images was designed for this homework:

-* <b>Gunicorned image</b> - this image contains the Gunicorn python WGSI HTTP web server.
+* <b>[Gunicorned](gunicorned%20image)</b> - this image contains the Gunicorn python WGSI HTTP web server.
 The image is ready for deployment with the Nginx server in front of it.
 The total weight of the image is <b>9.76 MB</b>.
 It is possible beacause of the Gunicorn web server was added to the app code and now the app can be compiled to the standalone executable file by pyinstaller and staticx.
-* <b>Guniconrless image </b>- this image is running on the Flask development server.
+* <b>[Gunicornless](gunicornless%20image)</b> - this image is running on the Flask development server.
 Not ready for production.
 But weight of this image was decreased to <b>9.63 MB</b>.
 Lightest image possible for my app.

 All of the apps inside the images are running by the rootless user 1001 and from scratch.